John 2:5

 house has eaten me up."

-people who were interested in serving God, but people who were interested in
+who were interested in serving God, but people who were interested in using

-using religion for their own economic advantage.
-What had happened to the
+religion for their own economic advantage.
+What had happened to the religion of

-religion of the Jews is what usually happens to organized religion: it became
+the Jews is what usually happens to organized religion: it became corrupted

-corrupted over time.
+over time.
 The same thing has happened to many Christian churches.
+When the

-When the religious organization is first started, it’s small and carried along
+religious organization is first started, it is small and carried along only by

-only by the faith and dedication of its members.
-But as it grows, money becomes
+the faith and dedication of its members.
+But as it grows, money becomes more

-more and more the moving force behind its existence.
-A religious organization
+and more the moving force behind its existence.
+A religious organization over

-over time will build buildings and buy land, and its net worth will increase
+time will build buildings and buy land, and its net worth will increase vastly

-vastly as it grows.
-The number of people on the staff will also increase as
+as it grows.
+The number of people on the staff will also increase as well as

-well as the size of their salaries.
-What you end up with is a situation where
+the size of their salaries.
+What you end up with is a situation where there is

-there is a lot of money to be gained or to be lost by many people who now have
+a lot of money to be gained or to be lost by many people who now have their

-their personal finances and their personal livelihood tied up in the religion.
+personal finances and their personal livelihood tied up in the religion.
+That’s

-That’s a circumstance that can be easily corrupted.
-It certainly corrupted the
+a circumstance that can be easily corrupted.
+It certainly corrupted the temple

-temple worship during the time of Jesus.
-God established the temple worship,
+worship during the time of Jesus.
+God established the temple worship, but there

-but there came a time when it was corrupted: and the same one who established
+came a time when it was corrupted, and the same One who established it, did

 When Jesus came into the temple, He was so